rdingwall/mondo.net/README.md

 ```

 ##### Refreshing your Access Token
 OAuth 2.0 access tokens expire and must be periodically refreshed to maintain API access.
-This example sets up an automatic refresh schedule using an Rx [IScheduler](https://msdn.microsoft.com/en-us/library/hh242963(v=vs.103).aspx):
+Here is an example using an Rx [IScheduler](https://msdn.microsoft.com/en-us/library/hh242963(v=vs.103).aspx):
 ```csharp
 private _refreshDisposable = new SerialDisposable();